 - 1.5.1.
-The Contractor must comply with all aspects of the UGC.
+Contractor must comply with all aspects of the UTUGCs.
 Contractor shall require all workers to complete a "Worker Wage Rate Notification Form" before starting Work on the Project.
-The Contractor shall maintain certified payrolls, for the Contractor and all subcontractors, at the jobsite throughout construction. - 1.5.2.
-The Owner's Project Manager may verify wage rate compliance in the field by interviewing workers, or otherwise.
-The Contractor shall assist the Owner's Project Manager with verification of wage rate compliance, including provisions for non-English speaking workers.
+Contractor shall maintain certified payrolls, for Contractor and all Subcontractors, at the Site throughout construction. - 1.5.2.
+OPM may verify wage rate compliance in the field by interviewing workers, or otherwise.
+Contractor shall assist OPM with verification of wage rate compliance, including provisions for non-English speaking workers.